rust-cli/book/src/in-depth/human-communication.md

 When communicating non-nominal state it's important to be consistent.
-A heavily logging application that doesn't follow strict logging levels provides the same amount or even less information than a non-logging application.
+A heavily logging application that doesn't follow strict logging levels provides the same amount, or even less information than a non-logging application.

-Because of this it's important to define the severity of events and messages that are related to it; then use consistent log levels for them.
+Because of this it's important to define the severity of events and messages that are related to it;
+then use consistent log levels for them.
 This way users can select the amount of logging themselves via `--verbose` flags.

 Additionally it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to `grep` or filter for them.
 A message should provide enough context by itself to be useful in a filtered log while not being *too* verbose at the same time.

 **Example log statements**